microsoft/powerbi-visuals-sampleslicer/doc/UsingAdvancedFilterAPI.md

     };
 ```

-Please note the strings "general" and "filter" correspond to the entry we added to [*capabilities.json*](/capabilities.json) as follows:
+Please note the strings "general" and "filter" refer to the filter entry we added to [*capabilities.json*](/capabilities.json) as follows:

 ![](/doc/images/advanced-filter-api-in-capabilities.json.PNG)

+The entry enables communication of selection-related information between the visual and the hosting application.

+For the complete description of the Advanced Filter API please refer to the [link](https://github.com/Microsoft/powerbi-models).